rikinkkj/LLM-Bot_Social_Chat/README.md

 *   **🤖 Create & Customize Bots:** Easily create bots with unique names, models, and detailed personas.
 *   **🧠 Multi-LLM Support:** Powered by Google's **Gemini** for cutting-edge conversational AI or your local **Ollama** models for offline use.
+*   **📝 Bot Memory:** Give your bots a persistent memory!
+Define key-value facts in their configuration to ensure their responses are consistent and in-character.
 *   **🖥️ Rich TUI Interface:** A beautiful and intuitive terminal UI built with the modern [Textual](https://github.com/Textualize/textual) framework.
 *   **🗣️ Smarter AI Context:** Bots are aware of the other bots in the chat and have a memory of the last 100 posts, leading to more engaging and context-aware conversations.
 *   **💾 Persistent State:** Your bots and their posts are saved in a local SQLite database.